SeqRisk: Transformer-augmented latent variable model for robust survival prediction with longitudinal data

 \subsubsection{Dataset Description and Selection}

-For the purposes of our research, we specifically utilized the laboratory measurements segment of the dataset, which includes a wide range of biomarkers relevant to coronary health and disease.
+We used the laboratory measurements segment of the dataset, which includes a wide range of biomarkers relevant to coronary health and disease.
 These measurements provide critical insights into the biological processes and risk factors associated with coronary heart disease, making them invaluable for our analysis.